ISoftware-co-za/MyWork/Analysis/Brief.md

 - Enhanced collaboration and communication
 - Streamlined workflow and task delegation
 - Better visibility into work progress and history

+# Domain

+## Task context

+The origin or work and the context of the tasks that require execution in order to complete the work.

+Types:

+- Projects
+- Incidents
+- Deployments
+- Ad-hoc tasks
+- Compliance requirements
+- Penetration testing
+- Fraud remediation
+- Others as needed

+## Task

+A **specific, actionable item** that contributes to achieving the goals of the task context.
+Tasks are typically **well-defined** and have a **clear outcome**.

+Attributes:

+- What
+- Why
+- Status (Idle, Busy, Complete, Paused, Cancelled)
+- Due Date
+- Owner

+## Activity

+These are the **individual steps** you need to take to **complete a task**.
+Activities are the most **detailed level** and describe the **specific actions** involved.
+An activity can be:

+- A note
+- A request one someone else
+- An interaction with somone
+- Actual work together with the logged duration

 # Note
 customer intimacy, operational excellence, or product leadership,